About Us

 • Restoring function when impaired by periodic injury, illness or other factors

-• Assessing and recommending strategies and supports to manage cognitive deficits, behaviour management and complex dementia care
+• Assessing and recommending strategies and supports to manage cognitive deficits, behaviour management and complex dementia care in home or in long term care

-• Promoting safe and independent eating, dressing, bathing, feeding, and swallowing
+• Promoting safe and independent eating, dressing, bathing, feeding, and swallowing in home or institution

 • Assessing and recommending environmental modifications for improved accessibility (including falls prevention strategies)